AntCPLab/OpenCoral/README.md

       `SECURE = -DINSECURE` to `CONFIG.mine`.
 This is necessary with GCC 5 and 6 because these compilers don't support the C++ standard used by libOTe.
+    - On macOS, there have been issues with non-system compilers.
+Add `CXX = /usr/bin/g++` to fix them.

 2. Run `make` to compile all the software (use the flag `-j` for faster compilation using multiple threads).
 See below on how to compile specific